Now you can use your DSLR or any other video or image sequence to create timeline images.

 It seemed obvious to me that all you needed to do was take some video and then process it to create an image - searching the internet, I found nothing so I decided to write a program to do it.

-I have written a utility that allows .MOV files to be converted.
+I have written a utility that allows a movie or a series of images to be converted.
 You can control the slit position (any horizontal or vertical row on the frame) or the "slit" can scan the frame.
 There are some other helpful controls.
-The image is generated dynamically on the screen and saved as a .TIFF image file.
-It should work in Windows, Mac and Linux.
+The image is generated dynamically on the screen and saved as an image file.
+It should work in Windows, Apple and Linux.

-It should not matter what frame size your video uses.
+It does not matter what frame size your video uses.
 To get the most resolution (pixels) it makes sense to use your camera sideways, "portrait" orientation so you can get 1920px in "full HD".
 The other dimension is time so the frames per second (my camera allows 50fps, with reduced frame 1280 x 720) and length of video will determine the width.
-Some cameras allow more fps (latest Go Pro?) and video size and I hope Magic Lantern will allow greater video width, but I haven't tried any of these,
+Some cameras allow more fps (Some fairly cheap ones go to 240fps at reduced frame width) and greater frame size and I hope Magic Lantern will allow greater video width, more to experiment with.

-There is also a version that can use a sequence of still images instead of video.
-This cn allow higher resolution, but then you will need relatively slow moving subjects.
-Ideal for slowly rotating objects.
+Using a sequence of still images as input can allow higher resolution, but then you will need relatively slow moving subjects.

 For more on slit-scan photography see: